january3/vtree2/README.md

   This behavior is reproduced by the keep_na_sisters parameter, which adds NA nodes to the retained nodes.
 However, if we target an NA node with is.na(), then the behavior results in the NA node being kept.~~
+- ~~sameline template for add_labels()~~
+- vtree constructors should check for presence of ‘/’ and ‘:’ in variable names
 - vtree constructors should test for the presence of structural columns in the data. e.g. if the data has already a column called “n” or “freq”, we will have a clash when pruning and virtual columns are